 Little did I know that this was to be one of my worst decisions to date.
 The problem wasn’t that the business wasn’t good – it was!
 The e-commerce store took plenty of orders and the turnover was getting towards mid six figures per year.
 There was a hungry crowd of buyers chomping at the bit.

 The problem was that I had NO CONTROL over the business – every decision I tried to make got stuck in the “chain of command” and never came to fruition.
-End result: I was sitting on a business that was generating massive revenue, but not enough profit for me to even live on, I knew there were a dozen things I could do to increase profits and I couldn’t do ANY of them.
+End result: I was sitting on a business that was generating massive revenue, but not enough profit for me to even live on.
+I knew there were a dozen things I could do to increase profits and I couldn’t do ANY of them.
 I ended up feeling like I was nothing more than the fall guy – responding to customer complaints and queries, taking blame for things that weren’t my fault and that I couldn’t change.
-This was not what I signed up for – I needed control.
+This was not what I signed up for.

-This ventured proved to me that I could make something happen, but it also made one thing very clear: I needed to do this on my own.
+This venture proved to me that I could make something happen, but it also made one thing very clear: I needed to do this on my own.

 My Jump to Online Marketing

 I started my first attempt at building a website – holy crap that thing was ugly.
-I read and learned as much as I could about business and marketing.
 After the first few months of intensive learning, I started zeroing in on one topic: search engine optimization.
 I built a few niche sites and managed to get them ranked for various keywords.
 Soon after, these sites started bringing in some money.
-It wasn’t much, but at least it kept me going and it was a proof of concept.
+It wasn’t much, but at least it kept me going.
+It was a proof of concept.

 My Own Information Products

 To capture names and email addresses I built a free product on how to set up a WordPress blog.
-This was my first exposure to digital product creation and it was received well.
-I then decided to launch another free product about keyword research, mainly because all the information on the subject was terrible.
-The guide was not a viral wonder or anything, but it was received extremely well by those who used it (and, in way, it was the most successful product I ever made).
+This was my first exposure to digital product creation and it was well received.
+I then decided to launch another free product about keyword research, mainly because almost all the available information on the subject was terrible.
+The guide was not a viral wonder or anything, but it was received extremely well by those who used it (and, in a way, it was the most successful product I ever made).

 Things were looking up.
 I had scaled my niche sites up so that they were earning me a good income and decided to launch a product in the online marketing space.
-This product turned out to be Backlink Battleplan – it took me 6 weeks to create the product and orchestrate my first ever product launch.
+This product was Backlink Battleplan – it took me 6 weeks to create the product and orchestrate my first ever product launch.
 The launch itself wasn’t huge, but made me more money than I’d gotten all at once, ever before.
 The product also kept selling and growing in popularity.
-By the time I retired the product almost two years later, it had brought in more than $100,000.
+By the time I took it off the market almost two years later, it had brought in more than $100,000.